Irshad48/BuggyApp/README.md

-Instructions
+Instructions: -
-Used EF to create tables and Seed data create  db  with BuggyAppDB
+Used EF to create tables and Seed data, create  db  with BuggyAppDB,
-Change connectionstring according to your local
+Change connectionstring according to your local,
-Push the migration tables and data will be inserted Run the project and use below Urls
+Push the migration tables and data will be inserted, Run the project and use below Urls

 API -